Cherreads

 Then Park changed levels, closed distance, and jammed the whole exchange into ugly range.

-Michael's next move came a beat late.
+Michael's next move came late.

 Park's training blade touched his shoulder.